TeamGleason/SpeakFaster/webui/README.md

 cause n sets of clickable regions to be registered.

 ### 3.5.
 Setting eye-gaze tracking options in host app

+The `toggleGazeButtonsState()` interface method allows the WebUI to temporarily pause the gaze buttons and subsequently resume them.
+The boolean return value indicates the new enabled state after the function call.

 The `setEyeGazeOptions()` interface method allows the WebUI to request changes in the host app's eye tracking parameters.
 The settable parameters